Skip to content

 THE ROAST

 We pride ourselves on roasting your coffee to order.
-With a same day despatch for orders placed before midday, and Tracked 24- and 48-hour options, our intention is always for your coffee to arrive to you as fresh as possible, allowing you to get the most out of your order.
+With a next day despatch for orders placed before midnight, and Tracked 24- and 48-hour options, our intention is always for your coffee to arrive to you as fresh as possible, allowing you to get the most out of your order.
 Once it’s dropped through your letterbox, you’ll note a roasting date stamped on the back of your bag.
 This is so you know how long you should wait before you get brewing, helping you to create a consistent, delicious coffee.
 But why does coffee need to rest once it’s been roasted?

 When green coffee is roasted, it releases moisture, trapping pockets of C02 inside the bean.
 This is why retail coffee bags are designed with valves, which prevent the bags from exploding, allowing the gas to dispel naturally.
 As the moisture is burnt off during the roasting process, the coffee beans turn yellow, indicating the development of sugar, and then light brown as they become endothermic (absorbing heat energy).
 At this stage, the coffee’s cellular structure will begin to expand from the heat, releasing moisture pressure.